(1) This section applies for the purposes of this Part.

 (4) A public function is a function that is a function of a public nature for the purposes of the Human Rights Act 1998.

 (5) Where an employer arranges for another person to provide a service only to the employer's employees—

-(a) the employer is not to be
+(a) the employer is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Qualified one-way costs shifting (QOCS)What is QOCS?Qualified one-way costs shifting (QOCS) was introduced on 1 April 2013 as part of the Jackson costs reforms following the removal of a claimant’s right to recover additional liabilities from the defendant, ie success fees and after the event (ATE)

 Transferred maliceThe principle of transferred maliceIf a person has a malicious intent towards X and, in carrying out that intent, injures Y, he is guilty of an offence.
 So, if D shoots at A with intent to kill him but kills B by mistake it is murder; the mistake as to the identity of the victim is

 False imprisonmentLiabilityFalse imprisonment consists of the complete deprivation of liberty without a lawful basis.
 Claims will in practice be made against a public body that exercises detention powers, usually a local police force, the Secretary of State for the Home Department or the Secretary